Dobbi-UDL/Dobbi-Project/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: Epic
-about: 'Large goals that include multiple features or stories.
+about: 'Large goals that include multiple features.
 Example: "User Account Management" (this could include features like login, password reset, user profiles, etc.)'
-title: 'Epic: [Title]'
+title: 'Epic: [Enter the Title Here]'
 labels: 'type: epic'
-assignees: mbuturuga
+assignees: ''

 ---

 ### Description
-Brief description of the Epic.
-What is the high-level goal this Epic will achieve.
-How does it contribute to the product?
+This Epic involves all the work related to [briefly describe the main goal of the epic].

 ### Features
-- [ ] #issue (Feature 1)
+*List of related features included in this epic.*
-- [ ] #issue (Feature 2)
+- [ ] Feature 1 #issue
-- [ ] #issue (Feature 3)
+- [ ] Feature 2 #issue